deeri1x/public-instructions/drill-comparable-speedrun.md

 > **Careful!**
 > - read the natural ordering information of each class carefully
+> - `Movie` uses the `Year` class...which in Java already implements Comparable...you should use this to your advantage!
+> - you should use the `Double.compare` method to handle implementing a proper compareTo that involves doubles
 > - when you initialize the arrays in `main`, make sure you make them the specified type....